OpenNebula/minione/README.md

 # MiniONE

-MiniONE is an easy to use deployment tool for the OpenNebula which setup either **KVM** based or **LXD** (Linux containers) evaluation environment.
-All necessary components to manage and run the virtual machines or containers  are installed and configured on your dedicated physical host with just a single command run.
+MiniONE is an easy to use deployment tool for the OpenNebula which setup either **KVM** or **LXD** (Linux containers) based evaluation environment.
+All necessary components to manage and run the virtual machines or containers are installed and configured on your dedicated machine with just a single command run.

 ## Requirements

+- for **KVM** evaluation:
   - dedicated physical host
+  - operating system: **CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 or Debian 9**
+- for **LXD** evaluation:
+  - dedicated virtual machine or physical host
+  - operating system: **Ubuntu 18.04, Ubuntu 18.10**
 - min.
 2 GiB RAM
 - min.
 20 GiB free space on disk
-- for **KVM** operating system **CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 or Debian 9**
-- for **LXD** operating system **Ubuntu 18.04, Ubuntu 18.10**
-- fresh default install of the operating system with the latest updates
+- fresh default installation of the operating system with the latest updates
 - privileged user access (`root`)

 ## Quickstart

-Download the [latest release](https://github.com/OpenNebula/minione/releases/latest) of the `minione` script, run it and follow the instructions from the terminal:
+Download the [latest release](https://github.com/OpenNebula/minione/releases/latest) of the `minione` script, run it and follow the instructions on the terminal.

+### KVM evaluation

+Run:

 ```
 sudo bash minione
 ```

-OR
+### LXD evaluation

+Run:

 ```
 sudo bash minione --lxd